unixjazz/airdrumma/README.md

 #Airdrumma

 Wearable drum machine project for the Raspberry Pi and the Cubieboard.
+Check out the [demo](http://vimeo.com/78056338).

 ##Dependencies